 Retinal is the key molecule involved in vision.
-In fact, there are two different isomers of retinal responsible for converting the energy in light photons into electrical impulses in the retina,
+In fact, there are two different isomers of retinal responsible for converting the energy in light photons into electrical impulses in the retina, 11-cis-retinal and all-trans-retinal.
+The number 11 refers to the important double bond at the 11th carbon (shown in red) numbering from the end with the ring.

 The precursor of 11-cis-retinal is the alcohol all-trans-retinol, commonly known as Vitamin A. This molecule cannot be synthsised by mammals and has to be acquired through the diet.
 Precursors to Vitamin A are carotenes, which are found in many vegetables including carrots.
 Perhaps this leads credence to the old superstition that carrots help you see better in the dark - indeed, it is known that a deficiency of Vitamin A leads to night blindness and eventually damage to the retinal cells involved in vision.